ymollard/python-advanced-slides/exercises.md

 - 3.1.
 Implement a class `AgiosBankAccount` so that:
   - the `AgiosBankAccount` inherits from `BankAccount`.
 Make sure you do not forget to call parent method with the `super()` keyword if necessary
   - the constructor of this account takes in parameter the account of the bank so that agios can be credited on their account.
-  - the  `transfer_to` method overloads the parent method:
+  - the  `transfer_to` method overrides the parent method:
-    - it takes the `transaction_date` in parameter, of type `datetime` (also change the parent class)
+    - it takes the `transaction_date` in parameter, of type `datetime` (*also change the parent class and propagate the date when necessary*)
     - it records the time from which the balance becomes negative.
 You need an additional attribute for this.
-  - the `_credit` method overloads the method from the parent class, with the only difference that it computes the agios to be payed to the bank and transfer the money to the bank.
+  - the `_credit` method overrides the method from the parent class, with the only difference that it computes the agios to be payed to the bank and transfer the money to the bank.
 Round agios to integer values.

 ---
  - 3.2.
 Move the code computing the agios in a private method named `__check_for_agios`, explain the concept of private method and the role of the double underscore